Josh-Alhassan/https-github.com-Saint-Josh-30-Days-JavaScript-Exercise/Day-07/note.md

 There's a significant difference between how we take unlimited number of parameters in *function declaration* and *arrow function*

+*function declaration*
 * A function declaration provides a function scoped arguments array like object.
 Anything we pass as argument in the function can be asses from arguments object inside the functions.

+*arrow function*
+* Arrow function does not have the *function scoped arguments object*.
+To implement a function which takes unlimited number of arguments in an arrow function we use spread operator followed by any parameter name.
+*note:* Anything we pass as arguement in the function can be accessed as *array* in the arrow function.